SnowpackNetworkOverlay/Snowpack-Use-Cases/Use-Case-1-SOCKS/README.md

 There are several use cases for a SOCKS proxy.
 In Cybersecurity, it is often used as a penetration testing tool, either alone or in combination with other tools.
 For example, it happens that pentesters hired by a company to test its internal network are not given unrestricted access to the corporate network; the only access to a server or network they have is remote access, called a jump box, to a secured machine via RDP.
 And usually the company does not allow the installation of (non-administrative) tools such as nmap, etc. on the machine(forcing pentesters to go through a long procedure to get the tools they need).
 In such cases, tools like "SOCKS Over RDP" from [NCCGroup](https://github.com/nccgroup/SocksOverRDP) can be useful, facilitating the installation of security testing tools by enabling a SOCKS proxy on the machine and sending the requests through the proxy.

-In this example, we will consider the following architecture/topology/scenario:
+In this example, we will consider the following scenario:

 A network administrator has configured a SOCKS 5 proxy on the local network so that user traffic passes through the proxy before reaching the Internet.
 In this case, the proxy is used like a network firewall, allowing the administrator to filter outgoing and incoming HTTP and HTTPS traffic and better control what users can and cannot access on the Internet.